gbbr/mocks/README.md

 ### Considerations

-If you do not wish to to create the above examples, you may also consider using the [pipe](http://golang.org/pkg/net/#Pipe) provided in the `net` package, which returns two ends of a network stream.
+If you do not wish to to create the above examples (ie. you do not need to fake the remote/local address), you may also consider using the [pipe](http://golang.org/pkg/net/#Pipe) provided in the `net` package, which returns two ends of a network stream.